notaryproject/specifications/specs/trust-store-trust-policy.md

         1. Validate that the timestamp signing certificate satisfies [certificate requirements](./signature-specification.md#certificate-requirements).
         1. Validate that the timestamp signing algorithm satisfies [algorithm requirements](./signature-specification.md#signature-algorithm-requirements).
         1. Validate the `signing-certificate` ([RFC-2634](https://datatracker.ietf.org/doc/html/rfc2634#section-5.4)) or `signing-certificate-v2` ([RFC-5126](https://tools.ietf.org/html/rfc5126#section-5.7.3.2)) attribute of timestamp CMS.
 When both are present, `signing-certificate-v2` takes precedence over `signing-certificate`.
 When both are missing, fail this step.
-        1. Validate that timestamp certificate chain leads to a trusted TSA certificate as per value configured in `trustStore`.
+        1. Validate that timestamp certificate chain leads to a trusted TSA certificate as per value configured in `trustStore` with `trust-store-type tsa`.
+        1. Validate that timestamp signing certificate holds a trusted identity as per value configured in `trustedIdentities` with `trust-store-type tsa`.
         1. Validate timestamp certificate chain revocation status using [certificate revocation evaluation](#certificate-revocation-evaluation) section.
         1. Retrieve the timestamp's time from `TSTInfo.genTime`.
         1. Retrieve the timestamp's accuracy.